Operating the Computer Mouse

 Instructions to the teacher:

-• Introduce the concept of a Computer mouse using a flashcard and show the real computer mouse.
+- Introduce the concept of the computer mouse using a flashcard and show the real computer mouse.

-• Explain what is meant by a Computer mouse, the buttons, and the types of clicks
+- Explain what is meant by the computer mouse, the buttons and the types of clicks.

-• Teach them the difference between left and right clicks
+- Teach the children the difference between left and right clicks.

-• Tell them about the different types of computer mouses’ wired and wireless.
+- Tell them the computer mouse can be of different types.
+A computer mouse can be wired and wireless.

-• Ask the students to identify the wired and the wireless mouse around them.
+- Ask the students to identify the wired and the wireless mouse.

 Awareness of the extent of student’s prior knowledge of the topic will help the teacher plan and deliver the lesson appropriately.